WiMoVE-OSS/deployment/README.md

 # Ansible Deployment for WiMoVE

+**For a detailed guide take a look at the [installation instructions in our documentation](https://wimove-oss.github.io/docs/setup/)**

 This repository contains the ansible playbooks we use for deployment.
 We use `Ubuntu 22.10` hosts as gateway and route reflector.
 The gateway requires `netplan > 105.0` to create vxlan interfaces with netplan.
 You need ansible on your host to use the playbooks.
 You can find documentation on how to do this [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 Then install the `openwrt-role` via

 ```bash